 𝗔𝗿𝗲 𝘆𝗼𝘂 𝘁𝗼𝘂𝗴𝗵 𝗲𝗻𝗼𝘂𝗴𝗵?

-Tough Enough is a mental fitness project being undertaken in Narrabri in 2021 and Gunnedah in 2022.
+Tough Enough is a mental fitness project.
 The project aims to increase mental health knowledge, reduce stigma around help-seeking behaviour and create a positive culture around proactively managing our mental health.

 We know country people generally, are a tough bunch; strong, resilient and hardy.
 We work in a tough environment where it can be challenging to look after ourselves, manage our stress and ask for help when we struggle.
 However we know it takes courage to see when we or others are struggling; it also takes real courage to speak up, start a conversation or ask for help.